How to Prevent Motion Sickness on a Cruise

 If a mid-ship cabin isn’t available, then opt for an aft cabin (back of ship) or mid-aft stateroom.
 If at all possible, try to avoid a forward cabin, as many cruise passengers report feeling more motion in this location.

 There are a few drugs available to treat motion sickness symptoms, that are quite effective.
-As with any medications, please talk to your doctor to see what is right for you.
+As with any medications, you may want to talk to your doctor to see what’s right for you.
+Here are a few of the best and most recommended pharmaceutical options.

 2. Motion Sickness Patch/Scopolamine